Mebin98/Team84_OSSW/README.md

 Navigate to the cloned repository's directory: cd Team84-OSSW

-Usage
+## Usage
-To detect specific color channels in an image, run the corresponding script with the image file as an argument.
-You can use the provided test_image.jpg or replace it with the path to your image.
+To detect specific color channels in an image, you should execute the relevant script with the image file as an argument.
+You can use the 'test_image.jpg' provided in the same directory, or you can replace it with the path to your desired image.

-Detect the Red color channel:

-python Detection_Red.py test_image.jpg

-Detect the Green color channel:

-python Detection_Green.py test_image.jpg

-Detect the Blue color channel:

-python Detection_Blue.py test_image.jpg

-For full RGB detection:
+For the Detection:

-python Detection_RGB.py test_image.jpg
+python Detection_RGB.py

+Just place the 'test_image.jpg' in the same directory as the scripts and run the desired detection script.